-- assist the Board in fulfilling its responsibility to oversee the Corporation's accounting and financial reporting processes and audits of the Corporation's financial statements; - review the financial reports and other financial information provided by the Corporation, the Corporation's disclosure controls and procedures, and its internal accounting and financial controls; - assume direct responsibility for the appointment, compensation, retention (and where appropriate, replacement), and oversight of the work of the external auditor in preparing or issuing an audit report or related work; - oversee the independence of the external auditor and approve all auditing services and permitted non-audit services provided by the external auditor; - receive direct reports from the external auditor and resolve any disagreements between management and the external auditor regarding financial reporting; and - carry out the specific responsibilities set forth below in furtherance of this stated purpose.
+- i.
+Assist the Board in fulfilling its responsibility to oversee the Corporation's accounting and financial reporting processes and audits of the Corporation's financial statements. - ii.
+Review the financial reports and other financial information provided by the Corporation, the Corporation's disclosure controls and procedures, and its internal accounting and financial controls. - iii.
+Assume direct responsibility for the appointment, compensation, retention (and where appropriate, replacement), and oversight of the work of the external auditor in preparing or issuing an audit report or related work. - iv.
+Oversee the independence of the external auditor and approve all auditing services and permitted non-audit services provided by the external auditor. - v.
+Receive direct reports from the external auditor and resolve any disagreements between management and the external auditor regarding financial reporting. - vi.
+Carry out the specific responsibilities set forth below in furtherance of this stated purpose.

-1.1 Committee Membership and Procedures
+Committee Membership and Procedures